 Expression, Library Members Club (London, UK) , 2015 – Solo show

-BBC Big Painting Challenge, Winner of the Public Vote, 2018
+BBC 1 - The Big Painting Challenge, Winner of the Public Vote, 2018

 The Guardian - Social enterprise lessons from the American South